Lemoncode/master-frontend-lemoncode/07-cloud/03-docker/04-heroku-front/README.md

 git push -u origin master
 ```

-- Create new branch `feature/configure-ci-cd`.
+- CREATE NEW BRANCH: `feature/configure-ci-cd`.

 - First, we can add the CI workflow to execute on each `pull request`: